Dollar General, which looks unwilling to relinquish its Family

-regards to management of expense, inventory, merchandise and
+management of expense, inventory, merchandise and operations are

-sales of discretionary products.
-Currently, we stay Neutral on the
+products.
+Currently, we stay Neutral on the stock.

 Founded in 1939 and headquartered in Goodlettsville, Tennessee,